 Those are the questions to which every EU consumer has a right to receive a clear and honest answer supported by proper and reputable research.
-Unfortunately, the level of information the average consumer receives on food labelling often insufficiently details the nature of the product’s contents and the potential risks associated with its consumption.
-Consumers should however be confident that what they are buying is safe, they have to know exactly what the food item contains.
+Unfortunately, the level of information the average consumer receives on food labellingofteninsufficiently details the nature of the product’s contents and the potential risks associated with its consumption.
+Consumers should however be confident that what they are buying is safe, they have to know exactly what the food products contain.

-Click here to read the Statutes (in French).
+Click here to read the Statutes of SAFE (in French).

 Read here an interesting article in “The Guardian” about the armada of lobbyists in Brussels and their influencing power.